adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 excerpt: "Consulting for Pathr.ai, I developed a method for separating spatial trajectories of brick-and-mortar retail stores by customer behavior."
 ---

-For my [Insight](https://insightfellows.com/data-science) project I collaborated with [Pathr.ai](https://pathr.ai/), a start up based in Mountain View.
+For my [Insight](https://insightfellows.com/data-science) project I collaborated with [Pathr.ai](https://pathr.ai/), a startup based in Mountain View.
 Pathr uses computer vision to help brick-and-mortar businesses understand how people move through their physical space.
 To allow Pathr to begin to **classify customer spatial movements**, I developed a set of **trajectory metrics** and an accompanying trajectory analysis pipeline.

 ![](images/classifying_timelapse.jpeg)